 All new dwellings and commercial development should take account of, and comply with the guidance set out in the Wickersley Design Code.
-Applicants will be expected to demonstrate how the proposal responds to local character through the inclusion of a local character appraisal in the application.
+Development proposals must demonstrate how they respond to local character through submission of a local character appraisal that is commensurate to the size and detail of the proposal.

-This policy builds on SP55 by providing locally specific guidance and information.
+This policy builds on Rotherham Local Plan Policy SP55 by providing locally specific guidance and information.